Skip to main content

 Verify the Result

-Open your browser and visit http://localhost:5173, you should see the customer list.
+Open your browser and navigate to http://localhost:5173.
+You should see the customer list.

 Now let's add a search box so users can search for customers.